These Premiere Pro Audio Tools Will Make You A Mix Master

 I know what you’re thinking.
 “Audio meters?
 I know how to use audio meters.
 If it’s in the red, it’s too loud.”

 However, there’s far more to audio meters than meets the eye, or ear.
 And seriously, what’s the point of spending all of this time editing audio if you can’t properly understand how to view and read the output?

 One common issue you may encounter as an editor is the task of adhering to audio requirements.
 This is especially important when working in the broadcast realm.
-Often times you’ll be asked to keep your peak amplitude at a target level while not letting the valleys dip below some other specified volume.
+It’s good practice to keep your peak amplitude at a target level while not letting the valleys dip below some other specified volume.
 Therefore it’s important to see these peaks and valleys when monitoring the audio.